engineyard/ey-docs/pages/aws-reboot-database.md

-# AWS Reboot - Shutting Your Database Down
+# AWS Reboot - Protecting Your Data

 In order to minimize chances of database corruption you will want to cleanly shutdown your database prior to your scheduled instance reboot.